merriekay/Researchers-Guide-to-UncommonVoice/README.md

 So for the example given above, we know the speech sample:
 - came from a female (**F**) with a voice disorder (**D**) and is saying what is found in `si1997.txt`.
 We also know that it is 31 days since she had a Botox injection.

+>If you do not want to decode the files yourself, a key with this information for each file has been included as at [UncommonVoice_file_descriptions.csv](https://github.com/merriekay/Researchers-Guide-to-UncommonVoice/blob/main/UncommonVoice_file_descriptions%20(1).csv)

 ## Survey Results:
 As the paper describes, part of the data collection process was asking each speaker a series of questions.
 While the answers to these questions are not included in the data that is downloaded from the link, I've inlcuded them here as `uncommonvoice_user_data.csv`.